 Exercises to improve shoulder strength and mobility

-If you find your shoulders aching and paining a day after doing relatively heavy work such as moving furniture around the house or rearranging the bottles atop a kitchen shelf, it could imply declining flexibility of your shoulders.
+If you find your shoulders aching and paining a day after doing relatively heavy work such as moving furniture around the house or rearranging the bottles on top of kitchen shelf, it could imply declining flexibility of your shoulders.
 The more flexible your shoulders are, the more strong you are to carry on even those activities that put a little strain on your shoulder muscles.
 Shoulder flexibility is a crucial part of your body and most exercise regimes have a set of isolated stretches targeting the shoulders in particular.

 The human shoulder is the most mobile joint in the body.
 As it is the joint with the widest range of motion, it is subject to relatively more wear and tear compared to other joints.